wirecard/extension-release-info-update-action/README.md

     Further information will be completed

 ## How to setup
-1. Setting up creating new entry in CHANGELOG file and updating version information in files listed workflow
+1. Setting up creating new entry in `CHANGELOG.md` file and updating version information in internal files

     Simply add the action to your workflow
     ````